acconeer/acconeer-python-exploration/README.md

 Note: If you have ModemManager installed and running it might try to connect to the XM112, which has proven to cause problems.
 If you are having issues, try disabling the ModemManager service.

-#### XM112+XB112 SPI
+#### Connecting to an XM112 through SPI on Linux

-If you are using Linux together with the XM112+XB112, you probably need permission to access the SPI bridge USB device.
+If you are using Linux together with an XM112, you probably need permission to access the SPI bridge USB device.
 Either run the scripts with `sudo`, or create an udev rule as follows.
 Create and edit:
 ```
 sudo nano /etc/udev/rules.d/50-ft4222.rules
 ```